working-group-two/docs.wgtwo.com/docs/voicemail-how-to.md

 ### Token/credentials
 * You will need [credentials from Console](https://console.wgtwo.com/api-keys-redirect) to list voicemails for users on your platform.

-### Msisdn on platform to target
+### Phone number on platform to target
-* The code assumes you know which phone number (msisdn) you wish to get voicemails from.
+* The code assumes you know which phone number (e164) you wish to get voicemails from.

 ### Install dependencies